Certora/Documentation/docs/user-guide/problems/problems-timeout.md

 (timeout-cli-options)=
-## Commandline options
+## Command line options

-There are a number of commandline options that influence specific parts of the prover's pipeline.
+There are a number of command line options that influence specific parts of the prover's pipeline.
 While their default values generally yield the best results, changing them is known to improve running time in certain cases.